Oregon Hops and Brewing Archives

-The Oregon Hops and Brewing Archives (OHBA), established in 2013, is a community archive in the U.S. dedicated to collecting, preserving, and sharing materials about the story of Northwest hops and brewing.
+The Oregon Hops and Brewing Archives (OHBA), established in 2013, is a community archive in the United States dedicated to collecting, preserving, and sharing materials about the story of Northwest hops and brewing.

 Background

 The Oregon Hops and Brewing Archives are unique in that it intertwines the history of hops and beer, as well as uniting and contextualizing the social and cultural aspects of brewing.
 They focus on materials related to the regional hops and barley farming, craft and home brewing, cider, mead, and the Oregon State University (OSU) research on hops and brewing that dates to the 1890s.
-Housed at OSU's Special Collections and Archives Research Center (SCARC) in Corvallis, Oregon, OHBA contains the archives of brewers and breweries from the Pacific Northwest, as well as an extensive oral history collection.
+Housed at OSU's Special Collections and Archives Research Center (SCARC) in Corvallis, OHBA contains the archives of brewers and breweries from the Pacific Northwest, as well as an extensive oral history collection.
 The physical and digital collections are curated by Tiah Edmunson-Morton and serve not only as a collecting initiative, but also as an educational initiative to encourage people to preserve their ongoing work.
 Edmunson-Morton argues that people underestimate the importance of what they've created, especially craft brewers, when in reality they are contributing to the history of American beer.

 Oregon State University (OSU) began planting and experimenting with hops as early as 1893.
 Alfred Haunold influenced modern and popular hop varieties through his work with food studies.
 The Fermentation Science Program established itself in 1995 and further aided the study of hops and brewing at Oregon State, followed by the creation of the Oregon Hops and Brewing Archives in 2013.